InnaVays/song-for-jane/README.md

 - Loop Mode – Generate multiple outputs at once.
 Select what resonates, reject what doesn’t, and leave comments to guide Jane’s voice.

-- Chain Mode – Iterative ideation on a chosen topic.
-Start with metaphor generation, refine framing, and only then move on to final generation.
+- Chain Mode – Chain of Thoughts.
+Iterative ideation on a chosen topic.
+Step by step generation.

 ## Try Chat (openai based)
 ```bash